redhat-ai-services/ai-accelerator/components/operators/openshift-ai/instance-3.x/components/components-kserve-maas/README.md

 - Enables `kserve.modelsAsService` in the DataScienceCluster
 - Creates a Gateway resource in the `openshift-ingress` namespace using the `data-science-gateway-class`

+This component is only used for MaaS with RHOAI 3.4.
+For RHOAI 3.5, use the `components-aigateway-maas` option.

 ## Prerequisites

 This component requires the `data-science-gateway-class` GatewayClass to be configured.